 In a June 5, 2020, decision, the District Court dismissed all of the claims in Freeman II and Bowman except the ones against Bank Saderat Plc.
 On January 7, 2021, the District Court granted the Freeman II and Bowman Plaintiffs default judgment against Bank Saderat Plc for their aiding and abetting claims under JASTA.

-Freeman II and Bowman have been stayed by the District Court until the Second Circuit issues a decision in Freeman I.
+Further proceedings have been stayed by the District Court pending the U.S. Supreme Court’s decision in Twitter v.
+Taamneh.